 "W" is for "Waiting"

-So the plumber calls and tells me he’ll be at my place next Tuesday some time between 9am and 12noon.
+After a while the plumber calls back and tells me he’ll be at my place the next morning some time between 9 am and 12 noon.

 So come on, plumbers, painters, carpet cleaners, refrigerator repairmen, give us a break.
 Mention a time when you plan to show up and then make an effort to arrive at least within an hour of that time.
-If you see you’re not going to be able to make it, remember that great invention of Alexander Graham Bell (who invented the Graham Cracker) and give us a call.
+If you see you’re not going to be able to make it, remember that great invention of Alexander Graham Bell (you know, the chap who invented the Graham Cracker) and give us a call.

 1 year ago